superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ![Similarity Matrix for seven sentences from two documents](../assets/use_cases/embeddings_on_browser/ embeddings-browser-similarity-matrix.png)

 Same paragraph pairs of sentences that are similar to each other are marked by a dark green hue.

 Our similarity matrix also lets you see how same paragraph pairs of sentences cluster together, so that two distinct squares appear, one for each paragraph.
 Conversely, pairs of sentences from different paragraphs display little similarity, represented by a light green color.

 ## A real-world-ready semantic search application

 And that's it!
 Our tutorial demonstrates how you can rapidly construct a low cost, intuitive, ready-to-deploy, in-browser vector embedding generator you can apply to real-world tasks.

-By using a pre-trained embedding generator, and configuring with Typescript, we were able to - in short order - set up a functioning, seamlessly in-browser, semantic search app without any cloud models, expensive hardware, or specialized engineering knowledge.
+By using a pre-trained embedding generator (configured with Typescript), we were able to - in short order - set up a functioning, seamlessly in-browser, semantic search app without any cloud models, expensive hardware, or specialized engineering knowledge.

 ## Contributors